 When Rolling Luggage (My Current Choice) is the Best Luggage for Long-Term Travel

-My luggage of choice is the Pacsafe Tour Safe 21 which is lightweight, sturdy, has nifty security features, and some handy organizational features on the inside.
+My wheeled carry-on luggage of choice is the Pacsafe Toursafe 21 (since replaced by the EXP21 Anti-Theft Wheeled Carry-On) wheeled luggage which is lightweight, sturdy, has nifty security features, and some handy organizational features on the inside.

 Rolling luggage isn’t always the perfect fit for long-term travel, but here is when it makes sense: